mccbc/notes/reviewer_comments.md

 9. In the last paragraph, please mention (after the Dijkstra sentence) that Lao & Smith (2020) generalize the slab and sphere solutions to arbitrary power-law density and emissivity profiles.

-    - **This reference has been added along with a short description of the work presented.
-[Is this still Harrington 1973 BC?
-Review BC appendix to see if we can keep the statement "But each of these works uses the incorrect BC"] **
+    - **This reference has been added along with a short description of the work presented.**

 10. Please look at and cite Seon & Kim (2020; ApJS, 250, 9) in a relevant context.
 You may find Appendices B and C interesting (and text/figures for section 3.1).
 You may also find the exploration of dust in Appendix A3 of Tomaselli & Ferrara (2021) to be interesting and relevant.